-As of September 30, 2013, the Company had cash and cash equivalents of \$306,366 and negative working capital of \$2,609,363.
+As of December 31, 2013, the Company had cash and cash equivalents of \$133,510 and negative working capital of \$1,795,197, excluding the warrant liability.

-Cash outflows from operations were \$345,621 and \$1,111,697 for the nine months ended September 30, 2013 and 2012, respectively.
+Cash outflows from operations were \$532,867 and \$1,662,377 for the years ended December 31, 2013 and 2012, respectively.
 The decrease is primarily attributable to decrease in non-cash adjustments partially offset by an increase in accounts payable and accrued liabilities.
-During the nine months ended, the Company incurred impairment charges of \$12,344,868 due to its analysis of the carrying value of the Centennial Project given the potential sale of 60% interest in the project to a third party, there were no such transactions for the same period of 2012.
-For details of this transaction, refer to the heading entitled "Centennial Project - Weld, Country, Colorado".
+During the year ended December 31, 2013, the Company incurred impairment charges of \$12,344,868 due to its analysis of the carrying value of the Centennial Project given the sale of 60% interest in the project to a third party.
+There were no such transactions for the same period of 2012.
+For details of this transaction, refer to the section entitled "Resource Property Interests - Colorado, USA".